-Managing Introduced Species
+Managing Introduced and Invasive Species

 The surveillance and control of introduced species has become an increasingly important, yet often controversial, form of environmental management.
 Dr Sarah Crowley’s PhD research examined the causes and consequences of social conflicts in introduced species management, and investigated how introduced wildlife is managed in the United Kingdom through a series of case studies.